rundeck/docs/docs/api/rundeck-api.md

   }
 ```

-*if the ID exists, it will update the existing calendar, otherwise it will be created it
+* if the ID exists, it will update the existing calendar, otherwise a new one will be created.

 Example: